cosmos72/gomacro/doc/generics-wishlist.md

   and `sort#[uint]`, increasing build time.

-  Luckily, Go `import`s compiled packages instead of `#include`-ing their source code, which is expected to limit build time increase for two reasons:
+  Luckily, Go `import`s compiled packages instead of `#include`-ing their source code, which is expected to contain build time for two reasons:

   1. each generic function will be parsed only once.
 Instead C++ `#include` mechanism typically needs to parse again the same generic function each time it is included